 Customer preferences about promotional emails show that 61% like to receive promotional emails weekly, and 38% would like to receive them even more frequently.
 And according to the Direct Marketing Association (DMA), email has a median ROI of 122%—4 times higher than other formats examined!
 This demonstrates that email marketing is just as relevant today as it was two decades ago.

 Whether using a traditional outbound email campaign methodology or a lead generating inbound email campaign, marketers should follow these email marketing best practices in developing both verbal and visual content.

 - Subject line should be clear first, and catchy second to captivate the recipient.

-- 54% of emails are opened on mobile devices first and the average mobile screen only shows 4–7 words maximum; hence, subject lines should be 7 words or less.
+- Over 60% of emails are opened on mobile devices first and the average mobile screen only shows 4–7 words maximum; hence, subject lines should be 7 words or less.

 - 61.8% increase in open rates when using the word “alert” in subject line

 - Using the words “Sales,” “New,” or “Video” in the subject line boosts open rates

 - Use numbers in subject line (e.g. 5 Ways to Save, 40% Less Calls)

 - Use actionable language to clarify what the recipient can do with the information

 - Emails with “Free” in the subject line are opened 10% more than those without